zmoore371/Homework-Week-9/readme.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)<br />

   ## Description
-   This project was created to quickly generate quality readmes through node.
+   This project was created to present the user with a series of questions to quickly generate a readme base on the given responese.

    ## Table of Contents
    - [Description](#description)